|Person-in-Charge||Dinesh R. Pai|

-- Explain the importance of operations and supply chain management and its role in a firm’s productivity and strategy.
+- Explain the importance of operations and supply chain management and its role in a healthcare organization’s productivity and strategy.

-- Develop and apply tools to manage projects, improve processes, demand forecasting, sourcing, and inventory management.
+- Develop and apply tools to manage projects, improve processes, strategic sourcing, and inventory management.

-- Apply supply chain analytics tools to drive data driven business decisions.
+- Apply analytics tools to drive data driven decisions.

 |Graduate Program Head||Dinesh Ramdas Pai|